-Aurora Paillard is Course Leader for BSc Psychology of Fashion, which is a new course commencing in 2017.
-It will teach undergraduate students about how psychological theory can be applied to the fashion industry.
+Aurora Paillard is Course Leader for BSc Psychology of Fashion.
+It teaches undergraduate students about how psychological theory can be applied to the fashion industry.

 Tell us about your professional experience and background?

 After two BSc degrees in Sport Sciences and Psychology, I undertook a Masters in Cognitive Psychology.
 I started a PhD in Cognitive Psychology at the University of Grenoble (France, PhD funded by the French Army) and was awarded a Swiss postdoctoral fellowship at the Polytechnic School of Lausanne (EPFL, Switzerland).
 After a second postdoctoral position at the University of Manchester, I became Course Leader and Lecturer in Psychology at Open University, Newham University Centre and then joined LCF as Senior Lecturer on the Msc and MA and will be the Course Leader of the BSc (Hons) Psychology of Fashion.
 I am also a Chartered member of the British Psychological Society and a HEA Senior Fellow.

 I have always been intrigued by the new and innovative concept of psychology in fashion and had read a lot about Dr Carolyn Mair’s work and achievements.
 I feel incredibly lucky and grateful that I got this job as I am now able to work in an amazing subject, with successful colleagues and in such great institution.